 In the 7 years I’ve lived in France, I’ve seen my fair share of bad tourist behavior from people who don’t know anything about etiquette in France.
-Here are the 3 top France travel tips that go a long way… but tourists often forget about them entirely or just aren’t aware of these etiquette in France norms.
+Here are the 3 top France travel tips that go a long way… but tourists often forget about them entirely or just aren’t aware of these tips on Paris etiquette for tourists.

 No one expects tourists to speak great French or know all about etiquette in France.
 That would be absurd.
 But what is reasonable is to be aware of cultural norms and do your best to be respectful of French culture and the French when on their turf.
 We’re visitors, after all.
 It’s a learning experience and we all make mistakes, so start your next trip in France off on the right foot.
 I’ve put together my top 3 France travel tips based on what I know about etiquette in France and what I’ve observed over the years.Even if you're just passing through an area of #France for a day or two, knowing these 3 #travel tips goes a long way toward how you're perceived and treated.Click To Tweet

 The good news is they’re easy to implement.
 Keep in mind that ignoring the 3 France travel tips I talk about below will most likely result in a sub-par experience.
 I can almost guarantee that French people will be less than friendly and accommodating toward you if you don’t take these French culture and etiquette tips into consideration.

 3 Paris and France etiquette tips you need to know for your next trip:

 1. They forget that “bonjour” is a mandatory word.